Anty0/updaurpkg/README.md

   variable _source_type - one of values:
-    github-releases - check for update in github repository releases, requires variable _repo with user/repo as value github-tags - check for update in github repository tags, requires variable _repo with user/repo as value custom - use output of function _upstreamver_check as current version variable _upstreamver - will be modified according to the new version variable _upstreamver_regex - optional, check new version against regex using grep
+    github-releases - check for update in github repository releases, requires variable _repo with user/repo as value github-tags - check for update in github repository tags, requires variable _repo with user/repo as value pypi-releases - check for update on pypi.org site, requires variable _pypi_package with package name as value custom - use output of function _upstreamver_check as current version variable _upstreamver - will be modified according to the new version variable _upstreamver_regex - optional, check new version against regex using grep